 Assault and Threats of Violence - Notice of Penalties and Provisions

 KRS 158.1559 requires written notice to all students, parents and guardians of students within ten (10) days of the first instructional day of the school of the provisions of KRS 508.078 (making it a crime to make the described threats against school-affiliated persons and persons lawfully on school property or against school operations).
 In compliance with this requirement, the text of KRS 508.078 is set forth below.
-Please be advised that there are serious penalties for this second degree terroristic threatening offense.
-Potential penalties upon conviction of this Class D felony include a term of imprisonment of not less than one (1) year nor more than five (5) years and a fine of not less than one thousand ($1,000) and not greater than ten thousand ($10,000) as provided in KRS 532.060 and KRS 532.030, respectively.
-In addition, a court in a juvenile case dealing with charges based on bomb threats or other criminal threats that disrupt school operations may order the child or his parent(s) to make restitution (pay expenses) caused by the threat to parties such as the District or first responders (KRS 635.060).

 KRS 508.078 (Terroristic Threatening, Second Degree)